Sephora Just Announced A Huge After-Christmas Flash Sale

 Advertisement

-For example, there's the Ouai Get Your Ouai Set — which includes the brand's detox shampoo, leave-in conditioner, and dry shampoo — which is only $29 right now.
+For example, there's Too Face's trio of Lip Injection Extreme Lip Plumpers — which is only $16 right now.
 If your at-home facial supplies have been depleted this stay-at-home season, you might want to consider restocking.
 Loads of sheet masks are included in this sale, as well as scrubs and treatments from Glamglow, like their Flashmud brightening treatment and Glowstarter Mega-illuminating moisturizer.
-Also, Sephora Collection sheet masks are only $4 right now.
+Also, Sephora Collection sheet masks are only $5 right now.
 Seriously, who said the most wonderful time of the year was over?

 Just remember to act fast, because this sale on sale ends on New Years Day.